 Bias Definition Example inappropriately justify the distribution of free coffee to customers to stimulate spending.
-The outcome of the model influences the training data such that a small bias can be reinforced by a feedback loop.
+Feedback bias The outcome of the model influences the training data such that a small bias can be reinforced by a feedback loop.
 A competing bakery is basically incentivising its

-2.2 Other examples of AI bias
+2.2 Other examples of Al bias